 Historical emission estimates for anthropogenic aerosol and precursor compounds are key data needed for Earth system, climate, atmospheric chemistry, and transport models, as well as for economic and energy models.
 Historical emissions data are used both for general analysis and assessment and also for model validation through comparisons with observations.

 CEDS gitHub Site

-The CEDS public gitHub repository contains the latest public release of R code, input files, documentation and issues tracking.
+The CEDS public gitHub repository contains the latest public release of R code, input files, documentation, issues tracking, and links to the latest data.
 Known issues with the current data release are also being tracked there.
 If you find an issue with the current CEDS data, please post an issue using the “Issues” tab of the repository.

 The CEDS project is building a data-driven, open source framework that produces annual emission estimates for research and analysis.

 The data system produces emission estimates by country, sector, and fuel with the following characteristics: